-Join members of the TAA community on September 28 at 7pm EST for a webinar on mental health and suicide prevention.
-Held in cooperation with Doreen Marshall, Ph.D, VP of Mission Engagement at the American Foundation for Suicide Prevention (AFSP), this informative webinar will provide valuable resources for the prevention of suicide.
+Members of the TAA community gathered together for a webinar on mental health and suicide prevention.
+Held in cooperation with Doreen Marshall, Ph.D, VP of Mission Engagement at the American Foundation for Suicide Prevention (AFSP), this informative webinar provided valuable resources for the prevention of suicide.

-In recognition of Suicide Prevention Month, members of the TAA community, including a young adult and a parent, will share personal experiences.
+In recognition of Suicide Prevention Month, members of the TAA community, including a young adult and a parent, shared personal experiences.
 Additionally, Dr. Barbara Coffey, M.D.
-MS, of the University of Miami Miller School of Medicine and TAA Medical Advisory Board Co-Chair, is a clinician with Tourette Syndrome expertise who will provide a clinical point of view on this important and sensitive topic.
+MS, of the University of Miami Miller School of Medicine and TAA Medical Advisory Board Co-Chair, is a clinician with Tourette Syndrome expertise who provided a clinical point of view on this important and sensitive topic.

 - Learn how to find support for yourself or others in the Tourette Community who may be at risk for suicide.